Mayo county ladies' football team: History

 Pauline Mullen was the first Mayo player to win an All-Star award in 1992.
 Mayo failed to win silverware again until 1993, where they won the Intermediate Championship or All-Ireland B Final as it was called at the time, defeating Dublin.
 From 1993 to 2001, the Connacht championship was not played due to a lack of teams being fielded, and Mayo automatically qualified for the semi-final of the All-Ireland Championship each year in these years.
 The period between 1993 and 1998 however was heartbreak for Mayo as they failed to advance past the semi-finals.
-In the 1993 semi-final Mayo played Laois in Ballina, Co.
-Mayo which ended in a draw, with a score line of Mayo 1-10 to Laois’ 0-13.
-The replay held in Stradbally, Co.
-Laois resulted in a 3-16 to 2-05 victory for Laois.
+In the 1993 semi-final Mayo played Laois in Ballina, County Mayo which ended in a draw, with a score line of Mayo 1–10 to Laois’ 0–13.
+The replay held in Stradbally, County Laois resulted in a 3–16 to 2–05 victory for Laois.
 Despite this, Bernie O’Neill became the second Mayo player to be awarded an All-Star in 1993.
-Between 1994-1996 Mayo were beaten both in the semi-finals of the championship and in the final of the National League, losing in the league to Monaghan in 1994, Waterford in 1995 and Monaghan again in 1996.
+Between 1994 and 1996 Mayo were beaten both in the semi-finals of the championship and in the final of the National League, losing in the league to Monaghan in 1994, Waterford in 1995 and Monaghan again in 1996.
 Despite this, All-Stars were acquired by Diane O’Hora in 1994, both Bernie O’Neill and Patricia Mullen in 1995, and by Christina Heffernan in 1996.
-In 1996, Mayo were defeated in the championship semi-final by Laois again by a score line of 3-14 to 0-19 in MacHale Park.
-It should be noted however that during the same period the youth teams in Mayo dominated the early to mid-90s in Connacht, with the U14’s capturing titles in 94,95,96 and 97, and the U16s winning Connacht championships in 90, 92, 93, 94, 96, 97 and 98.
+In 1996, Mayo were defeated in the championship semi-final by Laois again by a score line of 3–14 to 0–19 in MacHale Park.
+It should be noted however that during the same period the youth teams in Mayo dominated the early to mid-90s in Connacht, with the U14's capturing titles in 94,95,96 and 97, and the U16s winning Connacht championships in 90, 92, 93, 94, 96, 97 and 98.

 In 1997 Mayo were defeated by Monaghan in the championship semi-final, and in 1998 in the semi-final they lost to Waterford in Dungarvan.
 Christina Heffernan picked up her second All-Star award in 1998.
 Though Mayo had come agonisingly close to an All-Ireland final appearance throughout the late 80s and most of the 90s, the combination of dual managers John Mullin and Finbar Egan from 1998 onwards and the influx of young Mayo players with a taste for and experience with success at underage level led to a period of dominance for Mayo ladies football between 1999 and 2004.